Tennessee Durable Power of Attorney Laws

 The "durable power of attorney" is a legal tool that grants a named individual the power to make health care and end-of-life decisions on behalf of the person initiating the agreement.
 The designated person, often a close relative, uses this legal instrument to communicate with doctors and hospital staff should you become incapacitated and thus unable to consent to treatment.
-Tennessee and other states regulate this process, also referred to a "durable power of attorney for health care."
+Tennessee and other states regulate this process, also referred to as a "durable power of attorney for health care."

 While these are sometimes confused with living wills, durable powers of attorney are the legal authority to enumerate the patient's preferences listed on the living will.
 See Power of Attorney for Health Care and Living Wills for more information.